Sometimes life can take an unexpected turn and you may not have the funds to cover your mortgage payment. A repayment holiday could ease that stress

 Sylvia is a single mum with a young daughter.
 She became very ill and required several months off work for treatment.
 Unfortunately, without being able to work at her job she also had no income to cover her mortgage payments.
 She called her lender and explained the situation to them.

 Even though she had no excess funds available in savings or in her redraw facility, they agreed to pause her repayments for the four months that her treatment required.
-In this case, they agreed to capitalize the interest charges onto the end of her original loan term.
+In this case, they agreed to capitalise the interest charges onto the end of her original loan term.
 Once she had fully recovered and returned to work, she resumed her normal monthly repayments again.

 If you have made any extra payments off your mortgage, your lender may suggest that your mortgage holiday is funded by using those funds to cover your repayments.